Sicario: Day of the Soldado: Critical response

-Potential sequel
+Future

 In June 2018, before the release of Soldado, producer Trent Luckinbill stated that a third film was in development.
 In January 2021, it was noted that the producers hoped to start filming of a third installment in the spring or summer of that year.
 It was revealed that the third film was going to be named Sicario: Capos.
 In February 2021, producer Molly Smith said the film was still in development.
 In September 2023, it was reported that a script was being written before the 2023 Writers Guild of America strike, with writers ready to continue whenever the strike should end.
 In late October 2023, Christopher McQuarrie was confirmed to be involved in the third film, with producers saying the script was nearly complete.
-GQ magazine renewed rumours of the start of casting and storyline development in 2023 and there was more speculation in 2024.
+GQ magazine renewed rumors of the start of casting and storyline development in 2023 and there was more speculation in 2024.
+In August 2026, Josh Brolin confirmed that the third film was still in development with production starting "soon".